arlbibek/dVoting/README.md

    > Note: Use `truffle migrate --reset` for re-deployments

-1. Launch the development server (fronted)
+1. Launch the development server (frontend)

    ```shell
    cd client